Amareteklay/Portfolio-Project-2/README.md

 ### Testing functionality

 ### Debugging
 - I found stray closing span tag in the html code when I did W3C check.
+- I used 'Exo' font family without importing the corresponding link to google fonts.
+I fixed it by placing the link in the head element of the HTML files.
 #
 [Back to top](#table-of-contents)
 #